Finding Healthy Fish: Avoiding Toxins, Mercury, and Radiation

-We get asked a lot of questions about fish.
-Which ones are higher and lower in mercury, should radiation be a concern with Pacific fish, which ones cut inflammation, etc. We decided to do a little research and share it with you in this Food as Medicine episode.
+I get asked a lot of questions about fish.
+Which ones are higher and lower in mercury, should radiation be a concern with Pacific fish, which ones cut inflammation, etc. I decided to do a little research and to share it with you in this Food as Medicine episode.

 The first very important thing to discuss is the difference between farm-raised and wild fish.

-These are the most fundamental reasons to steer clear of farm-raised fish.
+These are the most basic reasons to steer clear of farm-raised fish.

 These fish are not eating what they would choose to in nature.
 Often the food they naturally eat in the wild makes their flesh high in anti-inflammatory antioxidants and essential fatty acids, but when they don’t get to eat that food, their nutrient density is severely compromised, making their flesh pro-inflammatory instead of the opposite.